 |Native name: Y’Ami Amianan|

-What is the farthest island of the Philippines?
+What is the farthest place in the Philippines?

-What are the northernmost and the southernmost points of the Earth called?
+What is the northernmost and southernmost part of the Philippines?

 What is the lowest place in the Philippines?

 Geography of the Philippines

 |Lowest point||Galathea Depth 10,540 meters (34,580 ft) (sea level)|